Marli Alexa Rocks A Skimpy Bikini For Sizzling Instagram Snap

 She sported a pair of teeny tiny bottoms that were just as skimpy.
 The swimwear boasted a small fabric with a ruched design that covered her modesty.
 It had a pretty low-cut waistline that showed more skin across her midsection.
 Admirers went crazy over her taut tummy, expressing their thoughts in the comments.
 The tiny waistband consisted of strings that were tied on the sides of her curvy hips.

 Marli decided to go for a no-jewelry look to not distract viewers from her new bathing suit.
 She wore her blond hair in a center part and styled in a half ponytail with mermaid curls.
 She enhanced her beauty with a full face of makeup.
-The application appeared to include a full-coverage foundation, filled-in eyebrows, eyeshadow, and several layers of black mascara.
+The application appeared to include a full-coverage foundation, filled-in eyebrows, eye shadow, and several layers of black mascara.
 She seemed to have added a hint of bronzer, glowing highlighter, and matte pink lipstick.

-Marli tagged The Polo Villas in the caption, as well as in the picture.
+Marli tagged The Polo Villas in the caption as well as in the picture.
 She also wrote something about how she felt about the place.

 Like many of her uploads on the social media site, this new snapshot proved to be a popular one.
 As of this writing, the share received more than 19,400 likes and over 430 comments.
 Some fans wrote gushing messages in the comments section, while some followers opted to express their admiration for the model with emoji.